 The main differentiators of AirTags versus Tile are enabled by platform capabilities that we don't have access to.

-Apple did indeed launch the Find My network to give third-party accessories some of the same access as AirTags.
+Apple did launch the "Find My" network to give third-party accessories some of the same access capabilities as AirTags.
 These products will be able to access the U1 chip in the iPhone 11 and 12 models, similar to AirTags.
-But Tile, on the other hand, won't be able to use the Find My network unless the company abandons its own app and infrastructure.
+However, Tile won't be able to use the "Find My" network unless the company abandons its own app and infrastructure.
 Will it do that?
 Probably not.
-Prober also explained that Tile has been "trying to access" the U1 chip in the iPhone since it introduced it, but has been denied.
-It's too early to say whether Tile's sales will be affected by AirTag.
-But Prober stressed that Tile is "well positioned" with a "super differentiated product" that's available across platforms and in many form factors.
+Prober also stated that Tile has "tried to access" the U1 chip in the iPhone since its introduction, but has been denied access.
+It's too early to say whether Tile's sales will be impacted by AirTag.
+However, Prober emphasized that Tile is "well positioned" with a "super-differentiated product" that's cross-platform and available in many form factors.
 He believes Tile has several advantages over AirTags.

 Prober calls for “legislation that allows innovation and competition”